pnut-api/tos/terms.md

 Your account may be suspended without warning if deemed a threat to others or to the Service's maintenance and upkeep.
 If you are concerned about what might constitute a threat, talk to Support.
 Suspension can be reversed.
 Offensive or particularly sensitive content should be marked as "Not Safe For Work" ("NSFW") to reduce complaints.

+### Performance

+We make no guarantees of uptime or delivery of services.
+Performance and functionality will vary across geographies, and this is a small service maintained by a small team.

 ### Governments